In Your Hands

 slip off the concrete boots of your dreams

-~ from 'The Lactic Acid in the Calves of Your Despair' by Ali Whitelock (Wakefield Press, 2020)
+~ Ali Whitelock from 'The Lactic Acid in the Calves of Your Despair' (Wakefield Press, 2020)

 What is a poet without an audience?
 What is a new book without hands to hold it up to the light?
 The outbreak of COVID-19 has meant the cancellation of live poetry events and writing festivals Australia wide, resulting in many poets and their publishers losing income and key opportunities to showcase new work, not to mention build readerships and celebrate the words beyond print.

 To offer a little relief in response to this, Red Room Poetry and Oranges & Sardines Foundation have collaborated to create In Your Hands – a free digital collection featuring 80 poems by poets whose recent, current or forthcoming release has been directly affected by the closure of live events.
 All poets are paid for their contribution to In Your Hands and the collection encourages audiences to buy copies of the books.

 In Your Hands launch party